waynodiablo/Oystercard/pills/single_page_apps.md

 ### URLs with hashes

-What about if we think of the `hello` greeting as content that belongs on its own "page" at its own URL?
+What about if we think of the `tiger` as content that belongs on its own "page" at its own URL?

-Let's update our code to redirect the user to a new page when they click the `Say hello` link.
-This subsequent page will show the `hello`.
+Let's update our code to redirect the user to a new "page" when they click the `Tiger` link.
+This subsequent page will show the `tiger`.

 ```html
 <!DOCTYPE html>